Software Engineering: A Modern Approach

 }

-However, this example implies a control flow from inside to outside.
-Particularly, the use case must declare a variable of a class defined in an outer layer, which violates the dependency rule.
+However, this scenario implies a control flow from inside to outside.
+Specifically, the use case would need to declare a variable of a class defined in an outer layer, which violates the Dependency Rule.

 Thus, the solution is to define an interface in the use case layer